Conditions We Treat

 Symptoms of Spondylolisthesis

-Spondylolisthesis symptoms can cause compressive or neurogenic symptoms.
+Spondylolisthesis can cause compressive or neurogenic symptoms.
 The forward slip of a vertebra also makes the spinal canal smaller, leaving less room for the nerve roots running between the vertebrae.

 The combination of spinal canal narrowing and enlargement of the facet joints produces the characteristics of nerve compression problems found in degenerative spondylolisthesis.